 Many sales staff failed to establish whether or not the customer already had cover in place for their credit repayments or if their employer’s sick scheme would cover their payments without need for any insurance.

-Payment protection insurance has become the biggest single financial scandal in British history.
-The banks have already paid out more than £24.5bn on payment protection insurance claims and have earmarked another £7bn to pay future successful claims.
+Payment protection insurance has become one of the biggest single financial scandals in British history.
+Lenders have already paid out more than £26bn on payment protection insurance claims and have earmarked further billions to pay future successful claims.